Databases for Modern Languages

 - ATLA Religion Database - produced by the American Theological Library Association.
 Provides index of articles from over 600 journals covering theology & religion, so this database may be useful for Japanese Studies.
 It also includes book reviews and multi-author essay collections and full-text access is available for many referenced items.

 - Box of Broadcasts (BoB) This service gives you access to thousands of recorded radio and TV programmes including films from an online archive.
 It allows users to record programmes which will then be stored on the database.
+A few European channels have recently been added to the service.

 - French cinema Oxford Brookes